cloudnativelabs/kube-router/docs/upgrading.md

 [breaking change versions](#breaking-change-version-history).
 If so, read the relevant section(s) first before proceeding with the general guidelines below.

+## Supported Versions

+kube-router generally only supports the current major.minor release.
+Bug fixes and security patches are applied to the latest release, and users are encouraged to stay up to date.
+In exceptional cases, we may backport critical fixes to the previous minor release on request.
+If you need a backport, please open an issue describing the bug and why upgrading to the latest release is not feasible.

 ## General Guidelines

 ### Image Pull Policy